Max Branning: 2006–2021

 A year later when Bobby is released, Max is horrified and began a conflict with his family as he can never forgive him for what he has done including his ruined relationship with Lauren and Abi.
 Max attacks Bobby but is stopped by Ben (now played by Max Bowden).
 However, Max decides to forgive Bobby, who he helps with hallucinations of Lucy and organises a party to celebrate Bobby's conversion to Islam.
-Max becomes close to Stacey's old friend Ruby Allen (Louisa Lytton) and after sleeping together, they begin a relationship.
+Max becomes close to Stacey's old friend Ruby Allen (Louisa Lytton) and after sleeping together, they begin dating.
 Stacey becomes jealous and warns Max not to hurt Ruby.
 However, Max cannot cope with Ruby's free spirited character, which leads to him neglecting Abi who almost swallows a medicinal pill.
 Max decides to end the relationship but they reconcile.
 Max discovers that Ruby slept with Martin and suggests that they have an open relationship that Max struggles to accommodate.
 Whilst on a boat party, Max learns that Jack has been supporting Lauren with her separation from Peter which leads to Jack punching Max.
 Max grows jealous when he sees Martin and Ruby growing closer.
 When he tells Ruby that can't handle seeing her with Martin, Ruby dumps him.
 After learning that Ian Beale (Adam Woodyatt) has bought The Queen Victoria with money that belonged to him, Max locks Ian in the walk-in freezer there and threatens him.